 For the case with values varying in domain you have to prepare a data file containing the scaling factor before you set up the hydrodynamic simulation.

-The file must be a 3D unstructured data file (dfsu) or a 3D data grid file (dfs3).
+When "Pure current" is selected for the model type the file must be a 2D unstructured data file (dfsu) or a 2D data grid file (dfs2).
+When '3D flow field' i selected, the file must be a 3D unstructured data file (dfsu) or a 3D data grid file (dfs3).
 The area in the data file must cover the model area.
 If a dfsu-file is used, a piecewice constant interpolation is used to map the data.
 If a dfs3-file is used, a bilinear interpolation is used to map the data.